 In this documentation, we will explain the core idea of KubeVela and clarify some technical terms that are widely used in the project.

-- Model and manage platform capabilities as components or traits, together with deployment environment configurations.
+- Model and manage platform capabilities as components or traits, together with target environments specifications.

-- Choose a deployment environment, assemble the app with available components and traits per needs, and then deploy the app to target environment.
+- Choose a environment, assemble the application with components and traits per needs, and deploy it to target environment.

 Below is how this workflow looks like: